343gltysprk/s2ca/README.md

 The code was developed with Python 3.9.13 and Pytorch 2.0.1.
 CUDA is required.

-Required packages are specified in [requirements.txt](requirements.txt)
+Required packages are specified in [requirements.txt](requirements.txt).

 Simply use the following command to install all the packages listed.
 ```